survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Enabling Source Maps

 Webpack provides two ways to enable source maps.
 There’s a `devtool` shortcut field.
 You can also find two plugins that give more options to tweak.
-We’ll discuss the plugins briefly at the end of this chapter.
+The plugins will be discussed briefly at the end of this chapter.

-To get started, we can wrap the core idea within a configuration part.
+To get started, you can wrap the core idea within a configuration part.
 You can convert this to use the plugins later if you want:

 **webpack.parts.js**